Moushreeta/Kolkata-Street-Eats-Mumbai-Edition/README.md

 ## About Kolkata Street Eats

-Kolkata Street Eats brings the vibrant flavors of Kolkata to the streets of Mumbai.
-Explore our diverse menu inspired by the rich culinary traditions of Kolkata, offering a unique blend of spices and aromas.
+Kolkata Street Eats brings the vibrant flavors of Mumbai to the streets of Kolkata.
+Explore our diverse menu inspired by the rich culinary traditions of Mumbai, offering a unique blend of spices and aromas.

 ### Features